ShivamBhosale/ShivamBhosale/README.md

 - Currently trying to understand Deep Learning using TensorFlow.
 - Interested to pursue my career in Data Science.
 - 2021 Goal 🥅 : Start contributing to open source projects.
+- Learn about cryptocurrency and start investing in them.
 <br></br>
 ---
 ## Find me at: